 The Talent War in the Digital Banking Era

-Hong Kong is getting ready to welcome in a new era of smart banking.
+Hong Kong is getting ready to welcome a new era of smart banking.
 Earlier in May, financial regulator, HKMA (Hong Kong Monetary Authority) began accepting applications for the licence of virtual banks.
 The license would allow banks to operate online across the city without setting up physical branches.

 Standard Chartered Bank and WeLab are among some of the confirmed applicants.
 The authorisation of virtual banking in Hong Kong is a step towards greater convenience and flexibility, stepping in line with the global trend of digitisation.

-The move to usher virtual banking into Hong Kong is aimed at opening the platform, and through encouraging financial inclusion, virtual banks will be subject to the same regulations as that of traditional banks.
-HKMA stresses that the goal is to increase competition and to improve the banking experience for consumers while still making sure to build a solid foundation for the long-run.
+The move to usher virtual banking into Hong Kong is aimed at opening the platform, and through encouraging financial inclusion, virtual banks will be subject to the same regulations as traditional banks.
+HKMA stresses that the goal is to increase competition and to improve the banking experience for consumers while still making sure to build a solid foundation for the long run.
 As such, it is a requirement by the HKMA that virtual banks looking to set up in Hong Kong will need a minimum of HK$300 million in capital, a regulation applicable to all licensed banks, stipulated in the Banking Ordinance.